Lucky-Kashyap/full-stack-web-dev/README.md

 Now Move to Backend Part:

+🚀 Backend (Node JS) Series - Learn What Matters 1: Understanding the Internet

+🌐 What is the Internet?

+◽Discover the origins and evolution of the Internet, and why it's such a crucial part of our daily lives.

+🌐 Ownership of the Internet

+◽Learn about the decentralized nature of the Internet and explore who owns and manages this vast global network.

+🌐 Data Transfer

+◽Dive into the fascinating mechanisms behind how your messages and data travel across the Internet.
+We explore the role of towers and undersea fiber optic cables.

+🌐 Packets and Servers

+◽Uncover the magic of data packets and how they ensure efficient communication across the web.
+We also touch on the role of servers in this process.

+🌐 HTTP vs. HTTPS

+◽Understand the importance of secure web browsing and the differences between HTTP and HTTPS protocols.

+🌐 Ports

+Explore the concept of ports in networking and how they facilitate the flow of data between your computer and web servers.

+🚀 Backend (Node JS) Series - Learn What Matters 2: Mastering Node.js Fundamentals

 - what is backend ?
   backend developer wo banda hai jo ki server and db program karta hai
 - why backend